-I managed to escape the homosexuality but not the sadism and I was the fairly frequent beneficiary of one or other of the priests' favorite means of making us more God-fearing - the ferula (whalebone covered in hard rubber used mostly on the hand) and the under-officer's baton made of black lacquered ebony, used mostly on the butt.
+I managed to avoid the pedophilia but not the sadism and I was the fairly frequent beneficiary of one or other of the priests' favorite means of making us more God-fearing - the ferula (whalebone covered in hard rubber used mostly on the hand) and the under-officer's baton made of black lacquered ebony, used mostly on the butt.

 Sir Arthur Conan Doyle (the author of "Sherlock Holmes"), who attended my school from 1869, said of the ferula, "One blow of this instrument, delivered with intent, would cause the palm of the hand to swell up and change colour."
 It was not unusual to receive 6 or 12 such blows.

 The priests were also skilled in other more sublime methods of torture - as an example, as we were going through puberty the priests told us that it was a mortal sin to "think about girls".

 If one were in a competition to commit the best sin of all, one would of course go after the mortal sin.
 It is the Olympic Gold Medal of sins and wins one a guaranteed place in that most-cherished of Catholic holiday institutions, Hell.
 We were of course all doomed from that moment on.

 In the midst of all this revelry, after seeing the Beatles and living with their 1st 2 UK albums I decided to form a band and we started practicing in a basement of the college.
 Our first gig outside the college was at the local lunatic asylum to a very appreciative, albeit very captive audience.